giacomo-matteo-biora/giacomo-matteo-biora.github.io/_pages/cv.md

 Skills
 ======
 * Programming Languages: Python, Bash
-* Languages: Italian, English, Russian ( working on it )
+* Languages: Italian, English, Russian ( working on it for a few days)